Nobody-COS420520/Betrayal-Online/README.md

 Betrayal Online
-&emsp;By Nobody (Group 3):&ensp;Caleb Corlett, Ryan Nodarse, Patrick Storer, Ethan Wyman
+&emsp;By Nobody (Group 3):&ensp;Caleb Corlett, Ryan Nodarse, Patrick Storer, Ethan
+&emsp;Wyman
 ---

 ##### A video game version of the board game, Betrayal at the House on the Hill.